Stuff People Ask Me A Lot

 My studio is in a very “public” area – the Mezzanine level of the Last Bookstore in downtown Los Angeles, also known as the Spring Arts Collective.
 Over the years I’ve answered thousands of questions from visitors, and here are the TOP TEN:

-2) May I come in your studio?
+2) May I come into the studio?

-3) Is this ALL yours?
+3) Is this ALL your art?

 4) How long have you been here?

 Since 2012.
 I don’t know why people ask me this question.

 5) How long have you been an artist?